dchest/nacl-stream-js/README.md

 Decrypts the given `Uint8Array` encrypted chunk and returns an `Uint8Array` subarray of the internal temporary space containing the decrypted chunk.
-Callers must copy the result into their own buffer, as the next call to `decryptChunk` will overwrite the contents of returned `Uint8Array`.
+Callers must copy the result into their own buffer, as the next call to `decryptChunk` or `clean` will overwrite the contents of returned `Uint8Array`.
 The given encryptedChunk should be in the format created by `encryptChunk`, i.e. prefixed with original chunk length.

 Returns `null` if the chunk cannot be decrypted.
 In this case, futher calls to `decryptChunk` will deliberately fail: callers should stop trying